IU-Capstone-Project-2024/SoftOverlord100/README.md

 Now you can move on to [Starting simultion](#starting-simulation)

+### For installation without a container on Ubuntu 22

 ## Starting simulation

-To start simulation, open terminal and `ros2 launch`:
+To start simulation, open terminal and run `ros2 launch` command:
 ```
+source /opt/ros/humble/setup.bash
 ros2 launch urdf_dummy sim.launch.py
 ```